silverrowan/Codebits/Coding/JavaScript/Functions are Values!.md

 func(); //alert: Hello (3) run the copy sayHi(); //alert: Hello (this still works too)
 ```
-- this example detail explanation
+- this example detailed explanation
     - The function declaration (1) create the function and puts it into the variable `sayHi`
     - line (2) copies it into the variable `func`
         - NOTE the **LACK** of `()`.